docker-mailserver/docker-mailserver/docs/content/faq.md

 - From: `mydestination = $myhostname, localhost.$mydomain, localhost`
 - To: `mydestination = localhost.$mydomain, localhost`

 Add the latter line to `docker-data/dms/config/postfix-main.cf`.
-That should work.
-Without that change there will be warnings in the logs like:
+If that doesn't work, make sure that `OVERRIDE_HOSTNAME` is blank in your `mailserver.env` file (see [#1731](https://github.com/docker-mailserver/docker-mailserver/issues/1731#issuecomment-753968425)).
+Without these changes there will be warnings in the logs like:

 ```log
 warning: do not list domain example.com in BOTH mydestination and virtual_mailbox_domains